alerque/picue/README.md

   * Memory: 256 MB
   * Hard Drive: 4 GB

+3. Open VM settings and...

+  * Change the boot order to HD, CDROM
-3. Connect the CD drive image to the iso file downloaded above
+  * Connect the CD drive image to the iso file downloaded above

 4. Continue with #4 above […]